-Sheppard-Law, S, Ritz-Shala, D, Brogan, F, Cruickshank, M & Kornman, K 2019, 'Exploring Australian Parents' Knowledge and Awareness of Paediatric Inpatient Falls: A Qualitative Study', Journal for Specialists in Pediatric Nursing, vol. 24, no. 4.View/Download from: Publisher's site
+Ritz-Shala, D, Brogan, F, Cruickshank, M, Kornman, K & Sheppard-Law, S 2019, 'Exploring Australian Parents' Knowledge and Awareness of Pediatric Inpatient Falls: A Qualitative Study', Journal for Specialists in Pediatric Nursing, vol. 24, no. 4.View/Download from: Publisher's site

 Purpose: While there has been extensive published research into adult inpatient falls, less is known about pediatric falls in Australia.
 Falls pose a safety risk to pediatric patients potentially causing harm, increased length of stay, and death.
 Parents play a central role in reducing falls-related incidents given that, as parents, they provide care and/or oversee care delivered to their child at the bedside.
 Developing a better understanding of what parents and carers know about falls and associated risks, particularly those hospital-naïve, is central to developing family centered strategies and targeted education to meet the needs of parents.
 Our study aimed to explore Australian parents' knowledge and awareness of pediatric inpatient falls.

 Methods: Parents of children and/or young people hospitalized during the last six months were eligible to participate.
 Potential participants attending the outpatient clinics of two tertiary pediatric outpatient clinics hospitals in Sydney, Australia were invited to participate in the study.
 Willing participants consented to complete a face to face in-depth interview.
 Open-ended questions sought to explore participants' knowledge, knowledge acquisition, and awareness of inpatient falls.
 Interviews were digitally recorded and transcribed verbatim.
 Data familiarization and open coding were completed by researchers independently.
 Researchers explored and discussed emerging categories until patterns emerged and a consensus of dominant themes were agreed upon.